dgigafox/consensus-ex/README.md

 127.0.0.1       consensus.ex  #add this line
 ```

 where consensus.ex is your chosen hostname.
+Note: Be sure to name your host with a dot and
+some extension (i.e. `name.extension` format) like the one above.

 Now we can start our participating nodes.
 In the directory of the source code,
 run a node using `name` flag.
 Let us run 3 nodes for example.